amasin76/code-motion/README.md

    docker-compose up
    ```

-After running the app either locally or in Docker, navigate to http://localhost:5173.
+After running the app either locally or in docker, navigate to http://localhost:5173.

 ## Tech Stack